SciMind2460/CHRONOS-1/SECURITY.md

 ## Reporting a Vulnerability

-Use this section to tell people how to report a vulnerability.

-Tell them where to go, how often they can expect to get an update on a reported vulnerability, what to expect if the vulnerability is accepted or declined, etc.
+If you want to report a vulnerability, please report an issue at the Issues tab of the chronos1 repository